integrichain/integrichain/README.md

 #### Metamask
 Copy-paste the mneumonic from ganache to set up a metamask account

-## Starting the dapp from a fresh state!
+## Every time you start the server, make sure to refresh the dApp:

 Always use the FIRST account in metamask.
 (with the same address as the first account in ganache)